 “As adults, we get to make mistakes without being embarrassed like this.
 Why should we not give children the same allowance”?

 To illustrate the point let’s imagine the adult dinner party.
-I love dinner parties:

-But the response… it’s different isn’t it?
+The response is different isn’t it?
 The other adults are usually helpful, forgiving, and try not to make a big deal of it.
 They realize that mistakes are a part of life and that everyone makes mistakes.

 Why is the reaction different with children then?

-Do you think we could offer our kids the same kind of response?
 Do you think that we could respond to our children’s mistakes in a way that would allow them to still feel human, loved, and worthy of patience and respect?